Book by the end of October & save

-The scene for several historic events, including the signing of the Treaty of Versailles, provides your pupils with an excellent opportunity to view the magnificent architecture of the Château before exploring the impressive 250-acre gardens.
-The Château also hosts numerous temporary art exhibitions – call us for more details.
+The scene for several historic events, including the signing of the Treaty of Versailles, provides your students with an excellent opportunity to view the magnificent architecture of the Château before exploring the impressive 250-acre gardens.
+The Château also hosts numerous temporary art exhibitions.

 Paris’ best-known monument has outstanding city views, which on a clear day can stretch for 42 miles, giving the chance to pinpoint many landmarks.